-Effect of Quinolones on the gastrointestinal tract:
+Effect of fluoroquinolones on the gastrointestinal tract:

 The gastrointestinal tract is the most frequently involved system.
-Most patients have loss of appetite, nausea, vomiting and abdominal pain
+Most patients have a loss of appetite, nausea, vomiting and abdominal pain

-Effect of Quinolones on the Nervous system:
+Effect of fluoroquinolones on the Nervous system:

 The nervous system is the second most common system affected.
 Patients may develop a headache, dizziness, insomnia and altered mood.
 Rarely patients may develop delirium, hallucinations, and seizures.